-- 14.20 The relevant head of service shall identify relevant Council policies, strategies and statements that are applicable to the contract, and shall ensure that an adequate and appropriate assessment of tenderers' own policies and practices and/or readiness to comply with the Council's is included in the assessment of tenders/quotations.
+- 15.20 The relevant Head of Service shall identify relevant Council policies, strategies and statements that are applicable to the contract, and shall ensure that an adequate and appropriate assessment of tenderers' own policies and practices and/or readiness to comply with the Council's is included in the assessment of tenders/quotations.
 This shall apply regardless of whether the best value solution or the lowest price is to be selected, and the assessment matrix prepared in accordance with CPR 14.3 shall include relevant criteria applicable to the assessment.
 [Note: this need only apply if the assessment has not taken place at the short-listing stage see CPR 10.]

-- 14.21 Such assessment shall encompass as a minimum the following:
+- 15.21 Such assessment shall encompass as a minimum the following:

 - a) customer care

 - b) sustainability

 - c) equality and diversity

 - d) anti-fraud and corruption

 - e) health and safety

 - f) environmental credentials

-- e)g) locality and impact on the local economy
+- g) locality and impact on the local economy

-and shall include any other matter that the relevant head of service considers appropriate.
-Should the relevant head of service consider that any of the items (a) to (d) above do not apply, he shall prepare a written statement explaining the reasons and shall sign that statement.
+and shall include any other matter that the relevant Head of Service considers appropriate.
+Should the relevant Head of Service consider that any of the items (a) to (d) above do not apply, he shall prepare a written statement explaining the reasons and shall sign that statement.

-15 ACCEPTANCE OF TENDERS AND QUOTATIONS
+16 ACCEPTANCE OF TENDERS AND QUOTATIONS

-- 15.1 The selected contractor shall be notified in writing or by e-mail if appropriate that they are the preferred contractor.
-Other contractors should not be notified that they have been unsuccessful until the selected contractor has been awarded the contract with the Council on the terms and conditions specified and after any agreed amendment to the original price has been applied. - 15.2 Where there have been post-tender negotiations, the tender or quotation accepted shall be that submitted at the end of the negotiations in accordance with CPR 14.7 to 14.10. - 15.3 The relevant director shall seek the Head of Internal Audit's S151 Officer's view on the need to undertake further assessments of the selected contractor's financial stability during the period of the contract.
-The relevant head of service shall request the Head of Internal Audit to undertake the financial reassessments at the agreed times.
+- 16.1 The selected contractor shall be notified in writing or by e-mail if appropriate that they are the preferred contractor.
+Other contractors should not be notified that they have been unsuccessful until the selected contractor has been awarded the contract with the Council on the terms and conditions specified and after any agreed amendment to the original price has been applied. - 16.2 Where there have been post-tender negotiations, the tender or quotation accepted shall be that submitted at the end of the negotiations in accordance with CPR 14.7 to 14.10. - 16.3 The relevant director shall seek the Section 151 Officer's view on the need to undertake further assessments of the selected contractor's financial stability during the period of the contract.
+The relevant Head of Service shall request the Head of Finance to undertake the financial reassessments at the agreed times.

-16 FORM OF CONTRACT
+17 FORM OF CONTRACT

-- 16.1 As any acceptance of a quotation or a tender, whether made orally or in writing, may constitute a contract in law, no indication of acceptance shall be made to any contractor except by an officer authorised so to do.
-If any doubt exists, the approval of the Head of Democratic and Legal Services should be sought, or the Council's Authorised Signatory List should be checked to confirm whether an officer has been authorised by their head of service in person to authorise an order. - 16.2 Contracts valued at up to threshold 4_3 in value shall be the subject of an official order unless a tender has been received, in which case a formal contract shall be prepared in accordance with the requirements of the Head of Democratic and Legal Services and signed by the relevant director or head of service, as specified within the Council's Scheme of Delegation.
-The requirement to issue an official order may be waived if the purchase has been made using a Waverley procurement card, in which case a record of the purchase must be made using the official log of purchases. - 16.3 All contracts within threshold 45 in value shall be the subject of a formal contract under seal prepared by the Head of Democratic and Legal Services and signed by the Head of Democratic and Legal Services.
-Contracts below threshold 54 may be under seal if the Head of Democratic and Legal Services advises that it is appropriate.
+- 17.1 As any acceptance of a quotation or a tender, whether made orally or in writing, may constitute a contract in law, no indication of acceptance shall be made to any contractor except by an officer authorised so to do.
+If any doubt exists, the approval of the Head Finance should be sought, or the Council's Authorised Signatory List should be checked to confirm whether an officer has been authorised by their Head of Service in person to authorise an order. - 17.2 Contracts valued at up to threshold 3 in value shall be the subject of an official order unless a tender has been received, in which case a formal contract shall be prepared in accordance with the requirements of the Borough Solicitor and signed by the relevant Director or Head of Service, as specified within the Council's Scheme of Delegation. - 17.3 All contracts within threshold 4 in value shall be the subject of a formal contract under seal prepared by the Borough Solicitor and signed by the Borough Solicitor.
+Contracts below threshold 4 may be under seal if the Borough Solicitor advises that it is appropriate.

-16.4 All contracts shall
+17.4 All contracts shall